 Why do we need a “made in Calgary” solution for ridesharing when this isn’t the case in other cities?

 There isn’t a one size fits all solution for the vehicle-for-hire industry—both within Calgary and in other markets.
 We know there’s a desire for more transportation options.
 We want to give you choice, but we want each option to be safe.
-That means we need a licence fee structure in place that works for companies of different sizes and covers The City’s costs (regulating the industry is not supported by tax dollars).
+That means we need a lisence fee structure in place that works for companies of different sizes and covers The City’s costs (regulating the industry is not supported by tax dollars).
 We also need to have the right safety checks in place.
 The recent bylaw amendments, together with the provincial legislation, do just that.